Find out what you should eat for breakfast if you walk in the gym to get good results

-Basically, any source of quality protein can be used in this meal, and if you like a good chicken steak when you wake up, go ahead.
+Basically, any quality protein source can be used in this meal, and if you like a good chicken steak when you wake up, go for it.

-However, most people twist their noses at the morning steak, and an excellent option, and the favorite of many, are omelets/scrambled eggs/boiled eggs.
+However, most people wrinkle their nose at the morning steak, and an excellent option, and the favorite of many, is omelettes / scrambled eggs / hard-boiled eggs.

 It is an excellent source of protein, tasty and nutritious.

-It is also very versatile, and easy to adapt to your goal, be it gaining or losing weight.
+It is also very versatile, and easy to adapt to your goal, whether it be gaining or losing weight.

-The more gems you include, the more caloric your breakfast is, which for those who want to gain weight, is very good.
+The more egg yolks you include, the more caloric your breakfast is, which for those who want to gain weight is very good.

-If on the other hand you want to lose weight, you can reduce the amount of yolks, and use lighter, which are extremely low in calories but high in protein.
+On the other hand, if you want to lose weight, you can reduce the amount of egg yolks, and use lighter ones, which are extremely low in calories, but high in protein.

 The only weakness of this option is that it takes a while to prepare.

-If you don’t like eggs, a can of tuna or cottage cheese can do, and well, to give you the protein you need to start the day.
+If you don't like eggs, a can of tuna or cottage cheese can serve, well, to give you the protein you need to start the day.

-If you want something fast, practical and quality, a protein shake here fits perfectly.
+If you want something fast, practical and quality, a protein shake fits perfectly.

 How much protein should you eat for breakfast?

-Depend on your diet, the number of meals and the amount of protein you need daily, but as a rule, the amount of protein to be used for breakfast is between 20g and 40g.
+Depend on your diet, the number of meals and the amount of protein you need daily, but as a rule, the amount of protein to use for breakfast is between 20g and 40g.

 After protein, you should also include carbohydrates for breakfast.

-However, you should opt for complex and unrefined carbohydrate sources.
+However, you should opt for complex and poorly refined carbohydrate sources.